Glossary of Terms

 Disability

-When a state employee gives his or her own paid leave days to another employee who has a personal or family medical emergency but no paid leave days left to take
+Donated leave is when an employee gives their own paid leave days to another employee who has a personal or family medical emergency but no paid leave days of their own left.

 E